 What do other people say about you?

-Using Host’s review of guests, as well as the airbnb dictionary, we were able to extract sentences involving professional conduct and social interactions with the Guest/Host.
+Using Host’s review of guests, as well as the Airbnb dictionary, we were able to extract sentences involving professional conduct and social interactions with the Guest/Host.
 From these sentences we used NLTK tool to extract all the adjectives.
-Once this was completed for the whole review database, we formed a Vocabulary from these adjectives and derived a vector for each host and guest.
+Once this was completed for the whole review database, we formed a vocabulary set from these adjectives and derived a vector for each host and guest.

-Finally we computed the cosine similarity and TFIDF metric to compute whether people say the same things about the user.
+Finally, we computed the cosine similarity and TFIDF metric to compute whether people say the same things about the user.

 Defining Satisfaction